 Can you have a lucid nightmare?

-FINAL THOUGHTS: The risks of lucid dreaming
+FINAL THOUGHTS: The dangers of lucid dreaming

 Overall, lucid dreams are not dangerous.